Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 # Decision

 * Because of feedback we received we opt for donation-only model for now.
-  - subscription model with expressed interest is not economically feasible
+  - Subscription model with expressed interest is not economically feasible.
 * What may change our decision in future?
-  - more business customers interested in supporting open-source firmware updates
+  - More business customers interested in supporting open-source firmware updates.
-  - crictial mass of users who want to see subscription model
+  - Crictial mass of users who want to see subscription model.

 ---